dstaulcu/SplunkKOHelper/README.md

 ![alt tag](https://github.com/dstaulcu/SplunkKOHelper/blob/master/screencaps/snap3.JPG)

-The view or dashboard for editing in browser where changes can be pasted from clipboard and saved.
+The view or dashboard is then automatically opened for editing in a new browser window where changes can be pasted from clipboard and saved.

 ![alt tag](https://github.com/dstaulcu/SplunkKOHelper/blob/master/screencaps/snap4.JPG)